-Leukemia is a type of cancer that develops in the bone marrow.
-With acute myeloid leukemia (AML), the bone marrow makes abnormal myeloid cells that are precursors to blood cells, including:
+Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow.
+With AML, the bone marrow makes abnormal blood cells including:

 - Red blood cells (RBCs)—carry oxygen